-Join Chris Mattia for an in-depth discussion in this video Designing courses to blend with mobile, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Designing courses to blend with mobile, part of Teaching Techniques: Blended Learning.

 - In a blended learning environment,…students have to have some kind of technology device…for accessing online course materials.…More than likely,…that device is going to be mobile.…Maybe hard for some of us to imagine…reading a research paper,…creating a video or publishing an ePortfolio…from a cell phone, or a tablet,…but that's exactly what our students are doing.…One of the big challenges these devices pose…is how to effectively leverage them…as tools for instruction,…rather than having students distracted by them in class.…